Photo by Louise Winney on board USS Ben Franklin

 It's a changing world

 Throughout my 30 years active duty in the Navy I had a strong ability to look beyond the horizon and recognize problems and get them fixed before they became problems.
-I did this primarily by look hard at how I did business and how the policies and procedures I put out affected my people.
-Leaders must recognize that what they tell people to do can slow them down.
+I did this primarily by looking hard at how I did business and how the policies and procedures I put out affected my people.
+I paid great attention to what I said ensuring that I did not speak in hollow language with no capability of putting things into action.

-During my career I managed large acquisition programs.
+During my career I managed large funding programs.
 For two years I served as the Program Director for the Virginia Class Attack Submarine Program.
 One submarine in acquisition has a budget almost as large as the Wyoming State budget (and there were between 6 & 8 in production at any one time).

 One skill I developed was the ability to interact with the legislative process.
 I've used this skill as a private citizen on front of our legislature, most recently speaking up on education issues.